Bidu Sayão

-Balduína "Bidú" de Oliveira Sayão (11 May 1902 – 12 March 1999) was a Brazilian opera soprano.
+Balduína "Bidú" de Oliveira Sayão (11 May 1902 – 12 March 1999) was a Brazilian operatic soprano.
 One of Brazil's celebrated musicians, Sayão was a leading artist of the Metropolitan Opera in New York City from 1937 to 1952.

 Life and career

 Bidu Sayão was born on 11 May 1902 to a family of Portuguese, French and Swiss heritage, in Itaguaí, Rio de Janeiro.
 Her father died when she was age 5, and her mother struggled to support her daughter's pursuit of a singing career.
 At age 18, Sayão made her major opera debut in Rio de Janeiro.
 Her performance led to an opportunity to study with the famous Elena Teodorini, first in Brazil, then in Romania; and then to study with Polish tenor Jean de Reszke in Nice.
 During the mid-1920s and early 1930s, she performed in Rome, Buenos Aires, and Paris as well as in her native Brazil.
 While at the Teatro Costanzi in Rome, she met impresario Walter Mocchi (1870–1955).
 After his wife, soprano Emma Carelli, died in 1928, the two became romantically involved and were married.
 However, it did not last, and in 1935, Sayão married Italian baritone Giuseppe Danise (1883–1963).

 In 1930, she debuted at the Teatro alla Scala in Milan, and in the next year, she sang as Juliette in Gounod's Roméo et Juliette at the Paris Opera.
 In the same year, she gained a great success with her debut at the Opéra Comique as Lakmé.
 She soon became one of the leading lyric coloratura sopranos in Europe, especially in Italy and France.
 Her repertoire included Lucia di Lammermoor, Amina in La sonnambula, Elvira in I puritani, Zerbinetta in Ariadne auf Naxos and Cecilia in Il Guarany.